 I do things with words, mainly English and Arabic

 I’m not a great fan of personal testimonies from internationals who have been in Palestine.
 Too many of them, I feel, concentrate too heavily on the experiences of foreign visitors and not enough on those of the Palestinian people who don’t have the luxury of choosing to come and go, where to live and when to leave.
 I appreciate that there are uses to such testimonies – the ability to engage other Westerners on a more personal level, the fact that they demonstrate that those imposing the Israeli occupation are prepared to mistreat, wound and kill anyone, not just Palestinians.
 But they still make me queasy and suspicious.
 However, someone I trust and whose opinion I respect persuaded me that it is important that every account of abuses by occupation personnel is put in the public domain and made an item of public record.
-And the anniversary of my own little story seems an apposite date to do that.
+And the anniversary of my own little story seems an apposite date on which to do that.

 Eleven years ago today, on Boxing Day 2001, I was with an International Solidarity Movement group travelling to Gaza.
 We had the all-important invitations from the Palestinian human rights organisations we would be visiting, and when we reached the international section of the Erez border crossing our passports were stamped as if we would be entering Gaza.
 The first of our two coachloads had passed through the checkpoint, but the second bus – the one I was on – was stopped.
 We were given no clear explanation as to why, just fobbed off over perhaps an hour or two with vague promises and assertions.